PierfrancescoSoffritti/android-youtube-player/README.md

 The *chromecast-sender* extension library extends the *core* library with chromecast functionalities.
 It shares some interfaces with the *core* library, therefore they must be used together.

-The scope of this library is to provide the basic framework and some basic utilities, needed to play YouTube videos on a Chromecast device.
+The scope of this library is to provide the basic framework and utilities, needed to play YouTube videos on a Chromecast device.

-**The api of this library is not 100% finalized yet, but is stable, you can use it in your apps.**
+**The api of this library is not 100% finalized yet, but is stable.
+You can use it in your apps.**

 # Quick start - Chromecast
 A Google Cast application is made of two components: a Sender and a Receiver.

 * Sender: is responsible for initiating the cast sessions.
-In our case the sender is our Android app.
+In our case the sender is an Android app.
-* Receiver: a web app that gets dowloaded on the Chromecast when a sender initiates a cast sessions.
+* Receiver: a web app that gets downloaded on the Chromecast when a sender initiates a cast sessions.

 ### Download extra dependencies
 To use Google Cast functionalities in your app you are going to need two extra libraries, other than the *chromecast-sender* and the *core* libraries: